-A new rose-tinted exhibition by editor Luis Venegas brings together artists such as Nan Goldin, Bruce Weber and Juergen Teller, for a look at the “undeniable queer history” of the colour pink.
+A new rose-tinted exhibition by editor Luis Venegas brings together artists such as Nan Goldin, Bruce Weber, and Juergen Teller, for a look at the “undeniable queer history” of the color pink.

 Luis Venegas is a one-man publishing powerhouse intent on keep the power of print alive and kicking.
-Through his work at Fanzine137, EY!
-Magateen, The Printed Dog and C☆NDY, his magazines stick out in the bustling indie magazine market; intent on talking on the things they mostly ignore.
-From the transgender community to a unique look at young male adulthood, his unique eye is one to trust.
+With magazines like Fanzine137, EY!
+Magateen, The Printed Dog, and C☆NDY, Venegas's work sticks out in the bustling indie magazine market.
+He's intent on talking on the things other titles mostly ignore, from the transgender community to a fresh look at young male adulthood.
+His unique eye is one to trust.

 With four publications to run, he is busy enough, but he's now taken to curating an entire art exhibition.
-Called PINK, and created in association with the fashion industry's favourite boutique Colette, the exhibition brings together some of the "big names" that have often contributed to his magazines - think Bruce Weber, Inez and Vinoodh, Ellen Von Unwerth and Juergen Teller - with more up-and-coming names like stylist Ibrahim Kamara and photographers Dexter Lander and Pierre Ange Carlotti, to explore the many facets of the colour pink.
+Called PINK — and created in association with the fashion industry's favorite boutique, Colette — the exhibition brings together some of the "big names" that have often contributed to his magazines.
+Think Bruce Weber, Inez and Vinoodh, Ellen Von Unwerth, and Juergen Teller, plus more up-and-coming names like stylist Ibrahim Kamara and photographers Dexter Lander and Pierre Ange Carlotti.
+The show explores the many facets of the color pink.

 Leo Rydell Jost

-"Leo is my favourite Spanish artist.
-In 2014, we worked together on his first book, a collection of his homoerotic drawings - making the whole editing and design of the book in an afternoon; when you're working with great material the process is really quick.
-The book was called Coloured Dudes and the 100 copies we made sold out in less than 48 hours.
+"Leo is my favorite Spanish artist.
+In 2014, we worked together on his first book, a collection of his homoerotic drawings — making the whole editing and design of the book in an afternoon.
+When you're working with great material the process is really quick.
+The book was called Colored Dudes and the 100 copies we made sold out in less than 48 hours.
 For the exhibition, Leo translated some of those artworks into his sexy, flamboyant rugs that can lay on the floor or be hung in walls.
 The one exhibited at Colette was made specially for the PINK show and in my opinion, is a truly fabulous and dreamy piece."